Greek seaside town remembers lives lost to wildfire

 Prime Minister Alexis Tsipras is facing fierce recriminations for the government’s response to the fire and has promised a national plan to avoid a repeat of the disaster.

-Rescue crews are still looking for survivors of the blaze which began last Monday in Mati, 30 km (17 miles) east of Athens and killed at least 88 people and injured dozens more.
+Rescue crews are still looking for survivors of the blaze which began last Monday in Mati, 30 km (17 miles) east of Athens, as the death toll rose to at least 91 with dozens more injured.

 “Some people survived but for those who died I wish they are well in heaven,” said 77-year old Theano Tsikoulou.